1,000+ Opportunities

 Since 2018, 33 grants have been awarded totaling $24,101.
 50. Atmore Advisory Committee The Atmore Community Foundation uses an online application for its competitive grant programs.

 Nonprofit organizations and grantees will use the grant application portal to apply for grants and submit required documents and reports.
 All grant efforts will directly benefit the local Atmore community.
-Submissions for grant cycle will open on February 2, 2026 and close on March 18, 2026.
+Submissions for grant cycle are CLOSED.

-Based on current listing details, eligibility includes: Nonprofit organizations in Atmore, Alabama.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Nonprofit organizations in Atmore, Alabama.
+Confirm the full requirements in the official notice before applying.